 Amy Falcone is in her fourth year serving as a Kirkland City Councilmember.
 Prior to being elected to the Kirkland City Council, she served as a founding member and Co-Chair of the Kirkland Human Services Commission.
 In that role she successfully advocated for increased city funding to support the basic needs of community members, with a focus on equity and on enhancing preventative programs such as legal aid to help keep neighbors housed.
 She brings this same focus on equity and supporting our most vulnerable neighbors to her work on City Council, where she seeks to bring a lens of equity and sustainability to all of the city’s work.

 Amy represents Kirkland on a variety of city and regional appointments.
 She currently serves on the City of Kirkland/Lake Washington School District Coordinating Committee and the Kirkland Transportation Ad-hoc Work Group.
 She represents our city on various regional boards and committees, including the Sound Cities Association (SCA) Board, SCA Caucus Chair of the King County Affordable Housing Committee, SCA Equity and Inclusion Cabinet, Association of Washington Cities (AWC) Diversity, Equity, Inclusion, and Belonging (DEIB) Cabinet, Eastside Human Services Forum (EHSF) Board, and as Kirkland's SCA Public Issues Committee (PIC) alternate.
-In 2021 she earned the Certificate of Municipal Leadership from AWC, which is a recognition of mayors and councilmembers in Washington State who accomplish extensive training in key competency areas of serving in local elected office.
+In 2023 she earned the Advanced Certificate of Municipal Leadership from AWC, which is a recognition of mayors and councilmembers in Washington State who accomplish extensive training in key competency areas of serving in local elected office.

 A Kirkland resident since 2014, Amy lives in the Finn Hill neighborhood with her husband and three children.
 She and her husband fell in love with Kirkland when they moved to the Pacific Northwest, particularly enamored by the City's lush park system, vibrant downtown core and vital sense of community.
 Since deciding on Kirkland as her family's forever home, Amy has devoted herself to serving the community in a variety of ways.